5 bad client traits and how to deal with them

-Here’s a client who couldn’t organise a murder in a place called Murder Town, located in the murder capital of Deathland.
+Here’s a client who couldn’t organise a murder in a place called Murder Town, located in the murder capital of Deathland

 Having a sparse or vague brief is not a good omen.
 To be fair, there is only one good omen and that is, Omen.
 You shouldn’t do anything for these dickwads until they put in the work.

 Guide and lead your prospects into behaving how you want them to.
 Create a checklist of items you need before you can begin.
 It’s also a test.
 If they can’t be arsed to give you this stuff, you do not want them in your life.

-Figure out how you want to herd your prospects, and make sure they follow your process, trust me, you will rue the goddamn day you take on a shoddy client.
+Ultimately it’s your fault if you put up with this shit, trust me, you will rue the goddam day you take on a shoddy client.

 Are you my perfect client, can you follow simple instructions, do you LOVE my content?
 If so, hit the button.